• Disease Overview

 Causes

-All individuals who have been reported to have a mutation in the ASXL1 gene appear to have developed it spontaneously, and not inherited it from a parent.
-If BOS were to be inherited, it is theorized that it would be in an autosomal dominant manner, meaning that the individual with BOS would have a 50% chance of passing down the affected gene change to any offspring.
+All people known to have ASXL1 gene variants that cause the disease appear to be spontaneous (de novo) and there are no reported cases that were inherited from a parent.
+If BOS were inherited, it would likely follow an autosomal dominant pattern, meaning an individual with BOS would have a 50% chance of passing the gene variant that causes the disease to each child.

 • < Previous section